 Sustainability and the Future

-As we move forward, sustainability is becoming an increasingly important topic in the world of streetwear.
+As we move forward in life, sustainability is becoming an increasingly important topic in the world of streetwear.
 Consumers are more aware of the environmental impact of their purchases, and streetwear brands are responding with eco-friendly materials and ethical production methods.
-The future of streetwear will likely see a greater emphasis on sustainability without losing the edge that makes it unique.
+The future of streetwear will likely see a greater emphasis on sustainability without losing the unique edge that defines it.

 Conclusion